mozilla/ecosystem-platform/docs/reference/database-structure.md

 Current as of `July 22nd, 2023`

-Below you'll find some ER diagrams of the Firefox Accounts and Subscription Platform databases.
+Below you'll find some ER diagrams of the Mozilla accounts and Subscription Platform databases.
 Some notes:

 - You'll find very few enforced foreign keys.
 This was a choice made a long